supreme-chocomint/bandori-valence/readme.md

 1. Make a [Spotify Developer account](https://developer.spotify.com/dashboard/) and create a client ID/secret
 2. Create `credentials.json` inside the `python` directory
-3. Run `pip install -r requirements.txt` in the root directory
+3. Run `pip install -r python/requirements.txt` in the root directory
 4. Run `python python/song-grabber.py <ARGUMENT>` in the root directory

 The argument for the script defines the action to do; it may require additional values to be passed as well.
 Run `python python/song-grabber.py -h` for details.